odaacabeef/beefdown/README.md

 ```

 Each line represents a beat.
-Characters represent notes.

 `c4:1` would play c4 for 1 beat.